Category Archives: FAQ

 What is a building permit?

 A building permit is issued based on a set of construction drawings (which we will provide) that are reviewed by your local building authority.
 Building regulations are specific to each city, county, township or borough where the construction will take place.
-The building department will approve the drawings, which will detail how the building is to be constructed, then will issue the required building permit.
+The building department will approve the drawings, which will detail how the building is to be constructed, they will issue the required building permit.
 If applicable, you will be asked to obtain a zoning permit before a building permit can be issued.

 What is a variance?